 PLC courses are fully-online learning experiences offered by the Harvard Kennedy School of Government.
 PLC expects those interested in PLC courses to feel comfortable with modern internet technologies because the program is delivered online.

-There are no class sessions, as all lectures have been pre-produced by faculty and their guests.
+All lectures have been pre-produced by faculty and their guests, so there are no traditional class sessions.
 However, PLC courses are not MOOCs (Massively Open Online Courses).
 Learners should expect to spend 10-12 hours on PLC course work per week.
 Each week, learners will engage in both asynchronous individual work (with weekly deadlines) and a required virtual live meeting with a small group of peers over the weekend.
 Group work is an integral part of the learning experience, and PLC courses rely on active engagement from participants.

 PLC courses are facilitated by a dedicated team of teaching assistants, who provide feedback on assignments and guide learning.
 Course outcomes are determined on a Pass or No Pass basis.